Christ-Mind-Teachings/cmi-ftcm/_book2/chap07.md

 the obstacles in your mind only.
 They will be resolved one by one or all at once as you choose.
 Your Friend goes with you every step of the way, sent by God to smooth the way and help you remove everything that obstructs your path.
-Your Friend will never desert you; see that you do not dese1t Him.
+Your Friend will never desert you; see that you do not desert Him.
 If you do, He will merely wait until you come to your senses.
 He has always been with you, waiting for you to turn to Him, to ask for His help.
 There is nothing you do but will benefit by including Him.
 Every decision you make without the Holy